 After his training, Naruto returns to his village, where he meets one of Konoha’s founding fathers, who declares his mission to capture the nine-tailed beasts for his personal benefit.
 Naruto spends his life trying to keep this beast from achieving his ulterior motives.

 Manga is a Japanese art style that dates back to the 12th century.
 Initially, Naruto aired as a shonen manga series, but as it gained popularity among millions of animation lovers, Shueisha Magazine turned it into a magazine series that ran for five years.

-The creation of Naruto as an anime series was also another significant milestone to the growth of this cartoon.
+The creation of Naruto as an anime series was also another significant milestone in the growth of this cartoon.
 Years later, the producers released the English version of this cartoon, which was aired on cartoon networks and YTV between 2005 and 2009.

-Naruto Is A Shonen Anime?
+Naruto Is A Shonen Genre Anime?

 Yes, it is.
 Naruto is a Shonen anime that attracted the attention of over 250 million viewers and readers globally.
 The story is based on a young teenage boy who uses combat to fight evil and bring peace to his people.

 This anime has all the properties of a Shonen anime which include: